RANA469/reading-notes-201/class-01.md

 (Examples
 include the <center> element
 for centering content on a
-page, <font> for controlling
+page <font> for controlling
-the appearance of text, and
+the appearance of text
-<strike> to put a line through
-the text — all of these can be achieved with CSS instead.)

 -XHTML 1.0
 Released 2000:In 1998, a language called XML was published allow people to write new markup languages
 examble:
-.● Every element needed a
+● Every element needed a
 closing tag (except for empty
 elements such as <img />).
 ● Attribute names had to be in